 After, open the lid and add the dry wood if you want to smoke it more.
 Please leave it to light up partially and then close the lid.
 I always strongly suggest investing in a chimney starter.

 4. Control flavouring with the chimney

-After making the fire, the chimney is an important aspect of ensuring that you do not have bad smoke cooking your food.
+After making the fire, the chimney is essential to ensure that you do not have much smoke cooking your food.

-Always keep the chimney open when cooking to allow the bad smoke to escape from the smoker.
+Always keep the cooking chamber lid open when cooking to allow the lousy smoke to escape from the smoker.

 Most importantly, the chimney, in this case, does not serve as an airflow regulator.